davesnx/html_of_jsx/docs/content/React-compatibility.md

 ## Enable

-Turn on `-react` in your PPX configuration.
+Turn on `-react` in your ppx configuration.

 ```dune
 (libraries html_of_jsx)